Race for the Premier League: Sheffield United near promotion; 10 teams in play-off shake-up

 The leaders of the pack.
 Burnley hit the top of the Championship in October and have not looked back since.

-Just four more points are needed to guarantee the title, and they can seal it on Tuesday night should they better Sheffield United's result.
-Burnley head to Rotherham, while Sheffield United welcome Bristol City to Bramall Lane.
+Just three more points are needed to guarantee the title, and they could do that at the weekend should they beat struggling QPR at home.

 Paul Heckingbottom's Blades are right back in the driving seat for a return to the Premier League after two years away.

-They lead Luton in third by five points, and have a game in hand as well.
-They need eight points from their final five fixtures to guarantee promotion.
+They lead Luton in third by eight points, and need just five more to guarantee promotion.

-Luton still harbour hopes of catching Sheffield United in second, but at the very least they are all-but guaranteed a place in the play-offs for the second consecutive year.
+Luton still harbour slim hopes of catching Sheffield United in second, but, at the very least, they are all-but guaranteed a place in the play-offs for the second consecutive year.

 Middlesbrough can realistically start preparing for the play-offs.
 They are comfortable in fourth after thrashing Norwich 5-1 on Friday night.